ousama94/Coding/README.md

 ‘staff’, then the program asks the user to “Enter their name: ”, “Enter their age: ”, and “Enter their position: ”.
 These values are sotred into a database.

-2)Database.
-Each entry sis stored in a list called DeptList with nodes of different classes.
+2) Database.
+Each entry is stored in a list called DeptList with nodes of different classes.
 Each class (Student and Staff) is derived from a base class called Member.
 Templates and virtual functions are used to implement this.